 To director William Eubank’s credit, “Next of Kin” makes for a nice change of atmosphere.
 I say that fully realizing that franchise faithfuls may see it differently.
 It shares some of the same tricks as its predecessors, but the welcomed new environment is part of what made it appealing.
 I also liked that (thankfully) it’s not entirely found-footage.
 Mostly for sure, but there are a handful of welcomed breaks that also help the look of the film.
 And this is a nice looking film.
 From the warm orange glow of kerosene lamps in the interior shots to the icy harshness of the outdoors, the visuals prove to be a real strength.

 There are a few other interesting touches (such as the early references to COVID-19 that forever ties the movie to our current day).
-But there are also elements of film that never quite land, specifically the mystery of Margot’s mom.
+But there are too many elements of film that never quite land, specifically the mystery of Margot’s mom.
 You get a feeling for what’s going on pretty early so it comes down to waiting for it to finally be revealed.
 In the meantime, the characters do one dumb thing after nothing.
 It’s something you find baked into too many horror movies, and it doesn’t really help Eubank and company here.
 “Paranormal Activity: Next of Kin” is streaming now on Paramount+.